terraform-google-modules/terraform-google-pubsub/README.md

 You must set up by manually before running the integration test:

-- Copy from `test/integration/default/sample.sh` to `mine.sh`.
+- Copy from `test/fixtures/terraform.tfvars.sample` to `test/fixtures/terraform.tfvars`.
-- Modify values having the `TF_VAR` prefix to match your environment.
+- Modify values to match your environment.
-- Perform `source ./mine.sh` to configure required environment variables.

 The tests will do the following: